HatchApps/xavier-help/insights.md

 Xavier then checks the balance of any unmapped Accounts - if any are non-zero then this should be considered a genuine issue that needs immediate attention.

-### Depreciation Run
-This simple check compares the Reporting Period specified at the top of the insight with the "Last Depreciation Date" in the Fixed Asset Register, and shows an error if they don't match.

-### Asset Type Reconciliation
-This section cycles through all of the Asset Types in the register and compares their balance with the balances of their mapped Accounts in the general ledger, up to the Reporting Date, and highlights any that don't match.
-You can expand each Asset type to compare transaction history of the Account with the Asset Type activity.

 ### Draft Assets
 Xavier searches the fixed asset register for draft assets and lists them here for convenience.
 This section is a good place to start if the asset types are not reconciling in the section above.

+### Fixed Asset Account Reconciliation
+This section cycles through all of the accounts in Xero's general ledger that are specified as the *Fixed Asset Account* in the Fixed Assets register.
+It  compares their balance with the combined totals of the *Purchase Price* of all assets associated with it, up to the Reporting Date, and highlights any that don't match.
+You can expand each Asset type to compare transaction history of the Account with the Asset activity.

+### Depreciation Account Reconciliation
+Similar in logic to the Fixed Asset Account Reconciliation, this section cycles through all of the accounts in Xero's general ledger that are specified as the *Accumulated Depreciation Account* in the Fixed Assets register.
+It  compares their balance with the combined totals of the "Depreciation Value" of all assets associated with it, up to the Reporting Date, and highlights any that don't match.
+The Depreciation Value is a calculation of the difference between the *Purchase Price* and *Accounting Book Value* of an asset.

+### Depreciation Run
+This simple check compares the Reporting Period specified at the top of the insight with the "Last Depreciation Date" in the Fixed Asset Register, and shows an error if they don't match.

 ## Activity Stats